 This newsletter has some holiday reading from ‘Physics Education’.
 There is also information about a talk next week on this year’s Nobel Prize for Physics as well as forthcoming PD and next year’s Conference.

-The next meeting of the Vicphysics Teachers’ Network will be on Tuesday, 23rd July at Melbourne Girls’ College starting at 5:00pm.
-Note the change of date.
-Teachers are welcome to these meetings.
+The next meeting of the Vicphysics Teachers’ Network will be on Thursday, 12th December at Swinburne Senior Secondary College starting at 5:00pm.
+This meeting will be the AGM.
 If you wish to come, please email Vicphysics

 Frances Sidari (Pres), Jane Coyle (Vice-Pres), Dan O’Keeffe (Sec) and Terry Tan (Treas)